 - Category: Dentist

 US News recently published their rankings of the 100 best jobs of 2017, and they boldly claim that being a Dentist is the number 1 job in America.
 Their report rates occupations on a list of seven different factors, but none address the cost of a dental education.
 For new dentists, your dental school dean probably sold you a bill of goods.
-Yes I can probably help you come up with a strategy to save money repaying your dental school loans (feel free to contact me at firstname.lastname@example.org), but a dose of realism about student debt is necessary with all the BS cliches floating around universities these days.
+Please tell us what schools told you about loans in the comments.
+I’d love to compare your stories and so would the other folks hanging out here.
+A dose of realism about student debt is necessary with all the BS cliches floating around universities these days.

 Dental School Debt is Crushing in Magnitude

 In my flat fee student loan consulting practice, I help professionals from all different backgrounds.
 I’ve consulted with surgeons, primary care docs, veterinarians, psychologists, nurses, teachers, lawyers, chiropractors, pharmacists, business owners, dentists, and more.
 Dental student loans stand out because they are consistently the highest in absolute dollars of any profession.

 The average debt of the 36 dentists I’ve consulted with in the past three months is $402,000.
 Their average salary is about $150,000.
 If I restricted that to dentists either currently in dental school or who graduated in the past couple years, the average debt would be closer to $450,000 and average income would be closer to $120,000.

 Dental School Debt is Also Almost Impossible Relative to Salary